LauraBowenHe/Recsys-Spotify-2018-challenge/README.md

-# Our Codes for the RecSys 2018 Challenge (6th Position on the Public Leaderboard)
+# Our Codes for the RecSys 2018 Challenge (6th Position on the Final Leaderboard)